Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs: Related Work

 \textbf{Hard Constraints on PINNs.} Hard constraints have been used in PINNs to strictly enforce initial and boundary conditions \cite{xiao2024hard}.
 KKT-hPINN uses KKT conditions to create an untrainable projection that conserves a desired quantity, but is limited to linear constraints \cite{chen2024physics}.
 To circumvent the shortcomings of soft constraints, hard-constrained neural networks aim to enforce constraints on the NN output by design. \cite{frerix2020homogeneous} address linear homogeneous inequality constraints by parameterizing the feasible set.
 RAYEN \cite{tordesillas2023rayen} enforces convex constraints by scaling the line segment between infeasible points and a fixed point in the feasible set's interior.
 These methods enjoy rapid inference but require expensive offline preprocessing and are not applicable to input-dependent constraints. \cite{min2024hard} propose a closed-form expression for polyhedral constraints and employ CVXPYlayers \cite{agrawal2019differentiable} for general convex sets. \cite{cristian2023end} orthogonally project the NN output or intermediate layers using Dykstra's algorithm \cite{boyle1986method}, but rely on loop unrolling.
 DC3 \cite{donti2021dc3} introduces an equality completion and inequality correction procedure. \cite{lastrucci2025enforce} impose non-linear equality constraints by recursively linearizing them.
-Lagrangian and augmented Lagrangian approaches \cite{fioretto2021lagrangian, park2023self} are considered for general non-convex constraints, with drawbacks similar to soft constraints. \cite{kratsios2021universal} consider a probabilistic sampling approach.
-LinSATNet \cite{wang2023linsatnet} imposes non-negative linear constraints, relaxed by GLinSAT \cite{zeng2024glinsat} which requires bounded constraints \cite{stellato2020osqp}.
+Lagrangian and augmented Lagrangian approaches \cite{fioretto2021lagrangian, park2023self} are considered for general non-convex constraints. \cite{kratsios2021universal} consider a probabilistic sampling approach.
+LinSATNet \cite{wang2023linsatnet} imposes non-negative linear constraints, relaxed by GLinSAT \cite{zeng2024glinsat}.
 A projection-based method applies multiple Newton iterations after each training step to guarantee conservation \cite{cardoso2025exactly}.
-AT-PINN-HC \cite{cheung2025atpinn} introduces hard-constraint strategies with various auxiliary functions (polynomial, trigonometric, exponential, logarithmic) for structural vibration problems, achieving error reductions of one to four orders of magnitude.
-The HCP-PINN \cite{wang2026hcpinn} extends hard constraint methods to strongly nonlinear PDEs, using a hard constraint projection layer to project solutions to a hyperplane that admits only exact solutions to the governing equations.
+AT-PINN-HC \cite{cheung2025atpinn} introduces hard-constraint strategies with various auxiliary functions for structural vibration problems.
+HCP-PINN \cite{wang2026hcpinn} extends hard constraint methods to strongly nonlinear PDEs.